khulnasoft-lab/design.khulnasoft.com/contents/components/toast.md

 Todo: An example of a toast with actions.

+## Specifications

+* Use for a single line of text.
+The dimensions of a toast are dependent on its contents with a max-width of `568px`.

-## Design specifications
+### Design

+* On hover, action text changes from `$blue-300` to `$blue-200`.

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:

 [View design in Pajamas UI Kit →](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit-Beta?node-id=1602%3A7)

-## Animation Specifications
+### Animation

-Specs: Ease-in(Show up) / Ease-out (Disappear) Time: 200 milliseconds Direction: Comes up from the bottom-left side of the screen.
+* A toast message eases in and eases out with a speed of 200 milliseconds from the bottom-left side of the screen (centered at smaller breakpoints)